Getting a Bernese Mountain Dog or "Great Bernese" Puppy

-We recommend picking up your puppy here at the farm.
+We recommend picking up your puppy here at the farm in Scottsburg, Indiana.
 If possible, driving with two people is preferred so that one person is available to hold and comfort your puppy.
 Leaving the only home she's ever known can be traumatizing for your puppy and being there to comfort her will begin the bonding process.
 She'll know that you're there to meet her needs.

 If you cannot drive to pick up your puppy, you can arrange for transportation with some of our young adult family members.
 They charge $20 per hour (that fee covers two people) and $0.50 per mile for the round-trip drive.
 They also charge the hotel fees if overnight is required.
 One of them will always be available to comfort the puppy during the trip.

 You can also try to locate an animal transporting company which may cost less since they transport more than one.
 We do not recommend this because nobody is typically available to comfort your puppy.
 But it may be an option to investigate.

 If you cannot drive to the farm, the preferred method is for you to fly to our farm and fly back with your puppy under the seat in front of you.
 That reduces the puppy's time in transport and is usually less expensive than paying somebody to transport the puppy for you.
 If your puppy is flying on a plane, we require that the puppy be completely crate trained.
 This usually takes an extra two weeks of training.
 During this time your puppy will receive crate training, potty training, and obedience training.
 It currently costs an extra $500 (this price will go up over time) for these two extra weeks.
 We will stay in contact with you about how your puppy is progressing and when we feel your puppy can safely fly without being traumatized.